piotr152/billboard.js/README.md

 `--port <portno>` the port on which the billboard runs

+`--writelink <link>` the link name used for writing.
+Default is "write"

 ## Custom CSS

 You can store custom CSS files in `static/css`.
 You'll find examples there.